Matriculation and Continued Enrollment Policies

 College Name badges are issued to students upon matriculation.
 Students are expected to wear these name badges at all times to identify themselves as members of the College community.

-Students are required to have appropriate immunizations before they matriculate into the PharmD program and to keep them up to date after matriculation.
+Students are required to have appropriate immunizations (to meet university and College of Pharmacy requirements) before they matriculate into the PharmD program and to keep them up to date after matriculation.
 The current list includes:

 - MMR (Measles, Mumps, and Rubella) and titers